armin-reichert/pacman-javafx/README.md

 - `./gradlew jpackage` or just `make` (Windows) or `./make.sh` (Linux)

 This will create
-- an installer (.msi/.deb/.dmg depending on your platform) for the 2D-only game (subdirectory `pacman-ui-2d/build/jpackage`)
+- an installer (.msi/.deb/.dmg depending on your platform) for the 2D-only game (subdirectory `pacman-ui-2d-app-allgames/build/jpackage`)
-- an installer for the full game (subdirectory `pacman-ui-3d/build/jpackage`)
+- an installer for the 2D+3D game (subdirectory `pacman-ui-3d-app-allgames/build/jpackage`)
-- an installer for the map editor (subdirectory `pacman-mapeditor/build/jpackage`)
+- an installer for the map editor (subdirectory `pacman-mapeditor-app/build/jpackage`)

-### Running the main application (including all games) using Gradle

-- Pac-Man 2D: `./gradlew pacman-ui-2d-app-allgames:run`
-- Pac-Man 3D: `./gradlew pacman-ui-3d-app-allgames:run`

 To be able to create the Windows executables, you need to have the following tools installed: